 The Climbing Center is located in the center of the HLS Facility and projects up into the second floor.
-Check out our frequently asked questions.
+Check out our frequently asked questions below.

 Outdoor Adventure Staff are there to assist climbers.
 Instruction is offered on a regular basis in the areas of open climbing and group services.